1987–1989 JVP insurrection: 1989 attacks

 As the JVP threatened to attack the Indian High Commission and India House in Sri Lanka, India brought its firepower to Colombo.
 Having informed the government, India airlifted a heavily armed contingent of troops to Ratmalana.
-The Troops landed at the Ratmalana air base on July 27 to fight against the DJV.
+The troops landed at the Ratmalana air base on July 27 to fight against the DJV.
 The government tried to resist but it however failed to resist the troops.
 Indian troops took up position at the High Commission and India House.
 The Indian High Commission asserted that its troops would protect Indian lives and property regardless of the consequences.
 Indian troops also took up positions at the Taj Samuda, where many Indian diplomatic staff took refuge.
-They were forced to move into the Taj in the second week of June 1989, the JVP possessed a heavy threat.
+They were forced to move into the Taj in the second week of June 1989, as the JVP posed a heavy threat.

 JVP had a good spy network which they used to extort money.
 In 1989 JVP came to the home of garment exporter Ramya Weerakoon and demanded money.
 "Come out you and your daughters, We're the Patriotic People's Movement" they said.
 They mentioned a bank account to which Ramya had received a remittance for a shipment sent out earlier.
 She said the payment was for raw material for the new shipment.
 "We don't care," the militants said.
 "Our leaders have ordered us to take Rs 50,000 from you.
 We will come here tomorrow.
 Have the money ready." they said further.
 The next day they came at 9.30 pm and took the money away.
 Weapons were purchased for Rs.
 50,000 from Nimrods.

 JVP brought forward not thousands but ten thousands of workers aside its militant background.
 Most tea plantation workers in the southern Ratnapura district went on strikes from 7 September 1989 in response to a call by the JVP.
 Neither the imposition of emergency nor the threat of dismissal had any effect on the rebelling workers, possibly because of the social forces the JVP inspired.
 The striking workers also could not be dismissed as that might have resulted in a wave of sympathy strikes in other sectors.
 JVP was highly accepted not just by the lower classes or oppressed workers but even middle classes due to the patriotic ideals it has shown.
 Private transport was nearly impossible, not even three-wheelers were allowed in streets.

 The JVP used various militant arms to attack the enemy.
 The most notable was the Patriotic People's Movement of Sri Lanka commonly known in the country as the Patriotic People's Front.
 It had various other sub-guerrilla groups such as the Patriotic People's Battalion and the People's Militant Front.
 The students' wing was named the Patriotic Students' Union.
 JVP also had a quantity of quick firing automatic rifles better than what the IPKF had.
 Peradeniya undergraduates were armed with lethal weapons.